 Prague is one of Europe's best-preserved cities, having been spared from last century's bombs.
 Nowhere is this more evident than in the hilltop Castle Quarter, which looms above the city and dominates the skyline.
 Filled with high art and grand buildings from the past 1,200 years, this area is packed with history.
-Even today, you feel like clip-clopping through this neighborhood in a fancy carriage.
+Even today, you feel like clip-clopping through these streets in a fancy carriage.

-Dominating the Castle Quarter is Prague Castle.
+Dominating the neighborhood is Prague Castle.
 Czech leaders have ruled from here for more than a thousand years.
-The castle is hailed as being the biggest anywhere, with a 1,500-foot-long series of courtyards, churches, and palaces.
+The castle is hailed as the biggest anywhere, with a 1,500-foot-long series of courtyards, churches, and palaces.
 If exhausting is a measure of big, I'll buy that claim.
-On a recent visit to the castle, I felt as if I was in a pinball machine — rolling downhill, bouncing from sight to sight before funneling out the lower gate.
+On one memorable visit to the castle, I felt as if I were in a pinball machine — rolling downhill, bouncing from sight to sight before funneling out the lower gate.

 My first stop was St. Vitus Cathedral, the most important church in the Czech Republic — and the most crowded part of the castle complex.
-The centerpiece of the cathedral is Alfons Mucha's masterful 1931 Art Nouveau window, depicting the saints Methodius and Cyril, widely considered the fathers of Slavic-style Christianity.
+The centerpiece of the cathedral is Alphonse Mucha's masterful 1931 Art Nouveau window depicting the saints Methodius and Cyril, widely considered the fathers of Slavic-style Christianity.

-The cathedral is also home to the tombs of royal and religious VIPs, such as Ferdinand I, the first Habsburg emperor, as well as St. John of Nepomuk, a national saint whose tomb boasts more than a ton of silver.
-Because of the church's proximity to the royals' home, the king had his own boxed pew — connected by an elevated corridor to his private apartment so that he could attend Mass in his jammies.
+The cathedral is also home to the tombs of royal and religious VIPs, such as Ferdinand I, the first Habsburg emperor and St. John of Nepomuk, a national saint whose tomb boasts more than a ton of silver.
+Because of the church's proximity to the royals' home, the king had his own boxed pew in a private balcony — connected by an elevated corridor to his private apartment so that he could attend Mass in his jammies.

 After crossing the square, I visited the Old Royal Palace, seat of Bohemian princes since the 12th century.
 Back in the day, the palace's large hall was filled with market stalls, giving nobles a chance to shop without actually going into town.
 The space was even big enough for jousts, with a staircase that was designed to let a mounted soldier gallop in.
 Until the late 1990s, this is where parliament gathered to elect the president.

-I was happy to be proven wrong.
-The highlight is the fabulous audioguide, narrated by the count of the palace himself, William Lobkowicz.
-Formerly a Boston investment banker, William returned here in 1990 to reclaim his family's properties and eventually restore them to their former state.
-The audioguide, which is included in the visit, brings the place to life and lets you get to know the family — who lost all their possessions to the Nazis, got them back after World War II, and then lost them all again to the communists.
+A highlight is the fabulous audioguide, narrated by members of the Lobkowicz family — including the prince of the palace himself, William Lobkowicz.
+Formerly a Boston real-estate broker, William returned here in 1990 to reclaim his family's properties and eventually restore them to their former state.
+The audioguide brings the place to life and lets you get to know the family — who lost all their possessions to the Nazis, got them back after World War II, and then lost them all again to the communists.

-After turning in the audioguide, I gave the clerk my business card and told her to thank the count.
+After turning in the audioguide, I gave the clerk my business card and told her to thank the prince.
 She asked me if I'd like to meet him.
 So William and his wife Sandra ended up taking me through the palace for a more intimate peek at things.
 We talked about post-Nazi restitution challenges and triumphs, and the fact that many nobles have gotten a bad rap since the French Revolution.
 As William put it, "We're just real people who own lots of big palaces."
-As if to prove a point, a cute schoolboy popped in on our conversation.
-It was William Junior...done selling ice cream for the day.
+On reflection, I decided "noble" might now best describe the effort William and his family are making to preserve valuable pieces of the Czech cultural heritage.